Uma-Mahesvari/Data-Science/README.md

 Each project is contained within its own directory and accompanied by a README file with detailed instructions on usage, data sources, and dependencies.
 The projects are structured to facilitate easy navigation and reproducibility.

-Feel free to explore, learn, and contribute to these projects.
-Contributions, suggestions, and feedback are always welcome!

 ## About:

 This repository is maintained by [[Github/Uma-Mahesvari](https://github.com/Uma-Mahesvari)].
 For any inquiries or collaborations, please contact [umamahesvari10@gmail.com].